andysavidge/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

    * The cleaned data was used to produce a smaller tidy data set named **tidydata.txt** that this codebook documents

 ## Initial data:
-   The supplied initial data files came from data collected from the accelerometers from the Samsung Galaxy S smartphone
+   The supplied initial data files all came from data collected from the accelerometers from the Samsung Galaxy S smartphone.

-   The Internet files came from the course provided source website at:
+   All the original data and downloaded Internet files came from the course provided source website at:

      http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-   All the data for the project came from a course provided zip file at:
+   All the data read by the R script for the project came from a course provided zip file at:

      https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip